- 4 Bedrooms

 Generally, builders will also ask for a commitment from you too, in the form of a deposit, when you’ve chosen a house.

-Once you have exchanged contracts and paid a deposit on a property, you can walk away from the contract if you provide written notice during the cooling off period.
+Once you have exchanged contracts and paid a deposit on a property, you can walk away from the contract if you provide written notice during the cooling-off period.

-In South Australia, the cooling off period is two business days beginning from either the date the contract of sale was signed by both you and Springwood, or from the date you received confirmation that the contract has been executed by Springwood.
+In South Australia, the cooling-off period is two business days beginning from either the date the contract of sale was signed by both you and Springwood, or from the date you received confirmation that the contract has been executed by Springwood.

-The consequences of pulling out of the sale during the cooling off period will depend on if your contract is conditional (subject to finance) or unconditional.
+The consequences of pulling out of the sale during the cooling-off period will depend on if your contract is conditional (subject to finance) or unconditional.

-If you have a conditional offer, which is subject to finance, your deposit will be fully refundable if you provide a finance decline letter from your lender.
+If you have a conditional contract, which is subject to finance, your deposit will be fully refundable if you provide a finance decline letter from your lender.
 If you do not provide a finance decline letter from your lender, any holding deposit you paid will be forfeited to Springwood.

-Once all conditions of your contract are met, and the cooling off period ends, your contract becomes ‘unconditional’.
+Once all conditions of your contract are met, and the cooling-off period ends, your contract becomes ‘unconditional’.